-Confidential tickets, customer or contact data will not be copied.
+Tickets, customer or contact data will not be copied since they're likely to have confidential information.
 However, sample data that can be used for testing is pre-populated into your sandbox account, on creation.

 Note: We recommend keeping the sandbox active only during testing phases.
 You can always rebuild your sandbox from the Sandbox page.

 Go to Admin > Support Operations > Sandbox

 Build your Sandbox to start testing out features and configurations on sample data.

 Once you hit the ‘Build Sandbox’ button, a replica of your existing configurations will be created.
 This can take a while based on your helpdesk configuration.
 An email is sent to all administrators once your sandbox is available with a link to access the Sandbox account.